 - The measurable binding affinity range also depends on instrument and is in the order of nM to mM.

 What other specific considerations are relevant?

-- High concentrations of solubilizing agents (e.g., glycerol, DMSO) should be avoided.
+- Avoid large concentration of solubilizing agents (e.g., glycerol, DMSO) and reducing agents (e.g., DTT, TCEP).

 Partners offering this technique